 This pain can happen any time during pregnancy and the pain sensation may differ based on that.
-It can range from a few aches, crampy feeling (like menstrual cramps), a feeling of heaviness on your pelvis and a searing sensation of growing pain below your belly.
+It can range from a few aches, crampy feelings (like menstrual cramps), a feeling of heaviness on your pelvis, and a searing sensation of growing pain below your belly.
 This pain can be caused by stiffness in your pelvic joints or because of uneven movement of your pelvis bones.

 Pelvic Pain During Pregnancy and Third Trimester:

 Your third and final trimester starts around week 28 of your pregnancy and lasts until week 40 which is month 7 until month 9.
 It ends with you giving birth around week 40.

 The third trimester is when your baby is getting bigger rapidly.
 From week 28, the baby grows from 2.5 pounds to 6 to 9 pounds in week 40.
 This is because bodily systems and organs are being formed at this time of pregnancy like the digestive system, nervous system, and some other parts of the body.